-- 20. In order to ensure that data risk management is not conducted in an ad-hoc and fragmented manner, a regulated institution would typically adopt a systematic and formalised approach that ensures data risk is taken into consideration as part of its business-as-usual processes.
-This could be encapsulated in a formally approved data risk management framework outlining the institution's approach to managing data risk that: - (a) includes a hierarchy of policies, standards, guidelines, procedures and other documentation supporting business processes; - (b) aligns with other enterprise frameworks such as IT security, project management, system development, business continuity management, outsourcing/offshoring management and risk management; - (c) includes the expectations of the Board and senior management; - (d) assigns a designated owner or owners; - (e) outlines the roles and responsibilities of staff to ensure effective data risk management outcomes; - (f) enables the design and implementation of data controls.
+- 20. In order to ensure that data risk management is not conducted in an ad hoc and fragmented manner, a regulated entity would typically adopt a systematic and formalised approach that ensures data risk is taken into consideration as part of its change management and business-as-usual processes.
+This could be encapsulated in a formally approved data risk management framework outlining the entity's approach to managing data risk that: - (a) includes a hierarchy of policies, standards, guidelines, procedures and other documentation supporting business processes; - (b) aligns with other enterprise frameworks such as operational risk, security, project management, system development, business continuity management, outsourcing/offshoring management and risk management; - (c) includes the expectations of the Board and senior management;

+- (d) assigns a designated owner or owners; - (e) outlines the roles and responsibilities of staff to ensure effective data risk management outcomes; - (f) enables the design and implementation of data controls.
 The strength of controls would normally be commensurate with the criticality and sensitivity of the data involved; and - (g) is reviewed on a regular basis, with periodic assessment for completeness against current practices and industry standards.

-For regulated institutions that have more complex data risk issues, a data management framework could be considered, either at an enterprise-wide or a business unit level, as appropriate.
+A data management framework could be defined at an enterprise-wide level, a business unit level, or as a component of other enterprise frameworks, as appropriate.

-- 21. The establishment and ongoing development of the data risk management framework would normally be: - directed by a data management strategy and supporting program of work with a clearly defined budget, resource requirements, timeframes and milestones; and - (b) an integral part of a regulated institution's business-as-usual processes.
+- 21. The establishment and ongoing development of the data risk management framework would normally be: - (a) directed by a data risk management strategy and supporting program of work with a clearly defined budget, resource requirements, timeframes and milestones; and - (b) an integral part of a regulated entity's change management and business-as-usual processes.

-This strategy would typically be aligned with the regulated institution's IT, security and business strategies, as appropriate.
+A data risk management strategy would typically be aligned with the regulated entity's business, information technology, and security strategies as appropriate.